 If you found your way on to this page, chances are: you’re a supreme master at all things 2D and vector, but when it comes to thinking in the 3’rd dimension you’re at a bit of a loss.
 If you’re completely new to BricsCAD, I suggest you check out our lessons and come back when you’re ready.

 Commands covered in this tutorial:

-The first thing we should do is switch to the 3D or Modeling workspace.
+The first thing we should do is switch from 2D to the 3D or Modeling workspace.

 It’s also a good idea to turn on: Quad, DYN (Dynamic Inputs), ESNAP and DUCS (Dynamic User coordinates) and turn off: Ortho.